By: David W. Kimberlin, MD, FAAP & Kristina A. Bryant, MD, FAAP

 Have the child wear a well-fitting mask if they are 2 years old or older when others are taking care of them.
 The caregiver should wear a respirator or well-fitting mask and gloves when touching the child and handling bandages or clothing.

 Keep the child isolated and home from school or other activities until they are no longer

 Is there a monkeypox vaccine?

-Because monkeypox is so rare, there is no need to vaccinate everyone.
-Two vaccines are available for people age 18 years or older who may have been exposed to someone with monkeypox.
+monkeypox, including children and teens.
 The vaccine also may be given to people who work in a laboratory with the virus or provide medical care to infected patients.